We are a community of participants!

-The Men's Prayer Breakfast group meets Wednesday mornings for a time of fellowship, Bible reading and prayer.
+The Newman Bible Breakfast group meets Wednesday mornings for a time of fellowship, Bible reading and prayer.

 Fellowship and coffee time begins at 6:30am followed by breakfast, clean up, Bible reading and ending with prayer by 8am.
-Meals are prepared by the men sharing responsibility for set up, meal prep and clean up.
-A donation offering is taken that goes toward church projects as directed by the men's group.
-Cost of the meal is covered by men donating eggs, meats, juice, fruit and other food items as needed.
+Meals are prepared by the group sharing responsibility for set up, meal prep and clean up.
+A donation offering is taken that goes toward church projects as directed by the breakfast group.
+Cost of the meal is covered by group members donating eggs, meats, juice, fruit and other food items as needed.

 This event takes place in Friendship Hall.
 Please use the back entrance, adjacent to the B Street parking lot.
 Visitors, new members & non-members are always welcome!